victorezealuma/Sales-Analysis-in-SQL/README.md

 ![MR1](https://github.com/user-attachments/assets/88fc2a38-7c30-4a17-b63e-7b2b0317f9e4)

-__Insight:__ February recoreded low at 29% in total revenue generated across all branches for the month.
+__Insight:__ February recorded low at 29% in total revenue generated across all branches for the month.